baguswijaksono/kita/README.md

 A minimal PHP microframework for handling HTTP routing in a straightforward, procedural approach, similar to a C program.

 **KITA's key features are:**
-- Lightweight, Fast and unbloated
+- Lightweight, fast, and minimalistic
-- Easy control flow
+- Simplified control flow with minimal abstraction
-- Extremely unopinionated
+- Extremely flexible and unopinionated
-- Basic Abstraction
-- Easy to install and set up (consists of just a single file)
+- Easy to install and set up (just a single file)

 ```php
 <?php